leadership

 Vice President Education

 Work with members to establish individual short-term and long-term communication and leadership goals.
-They plan and organize meetings and special events to ensure members and the club meet goals.
+They plan and organize meetings and special events to ensure that members and the club meet goals.

-They schedule members’ speeches, verify the completion of projects and serve as a resource for questions about the education program, speech contests and the club mentor program.
-They are an important source of Toastmasters knowledge for club members and it is their job to become familiar with all aspects of the Toastmasters education program.
+They schedule members’ speeches, verify the completion of projects, and serve as a resource for questions about the education program, speech contests, and the club mentor program.
+They are an important source of Toastmasters knowledge for club members, and it is their job to become familiar with all aspects of the Toastmasters education program.

 Vice President Membership